arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 There is virtually no limit to the complexity you can cover.
 We clearly need a language to express those domain rules.

 Prior randomized testing tools required learning a special language and grammar to program the generation of complex test cases.
-QuickCheck was the first library providing an embedded Domain Specific Language (heavily based on the type system), in the very same language tests are written in, for writing the test data generation specifications.
+QuickCheck was the first library providing an embedded Domain Specific Language (heavily based on Haskell's amazing type system), in the very same language tests are written in, for writing the test data generation specifications.

 As everything in Functional Programming, the secret is to start simple

 * a structure able to generate random booleans: `Gen<int>`xxx
 * another able to generate random characters: `Gen<char>` xxx

-and then to build on top of composable abstraction
+and then to build on top of composable abstractions:

 * function able to generate a string can be built as a composition of char generators: `Gen.list Gen<int>` xxx
 * a food `Product` generator can be built as an algebraic composition of other smaller generators: xxx

-Please, suspend for a while the judgment on syntax and let me show you some examples.
+Let's have a look to some real examples.
+Please, suspend for a while the judgment on syntax.

 This (in Haskell) generates a random boolean values, with equal probability: